 The French crop with taper fade is a classic masculine cut.
 The clean, crisp edge with a gradual taper makes the cut professional-looking, while the razored texture of the hair on top is left to fall forward, naturally giving the overall look an air of youth.
 To enhance the texture, a small amount of hair clay or pomade is applied to the fingertips and then applied to the small sections of the hair.

-This mid-taper fade looks casual and very striking!
+This mid taper fade looks casual and very striking!
+It’s a mini quiff with a taper fade.
 Men can make this cut their own go-to look.

-A modern and elegant high taper fade draws the eyes up, so make sure to style the hair on top.
+A modern and elegant high taper fade. haircut draws the eyes up, so style the hair on top.
 It makes a great option for men with a receding hairline.

 This neat and sharp short haircut proves that the classic taper fade with a sleek style can make every man look very attractive!